top of page

 Mike Simpson

-After a stand-out career at the University of Houston, Simpson was drafted by the San Diego Chargers in the 13th round of the NFL draft.
-In the short time he was with the San Diego Chargers, Mike set the training camp team record for the fastest player to run the 40-Yard dash in full pads at 4.5 seconds—the fastest time in the history of the Chargers.
-Shortly after, San Francisco 49ers Vice President Jack White discovered Simpson, and negotiated a trade to obtain him.
+After a standout career at Houston, Simpson was selected by the San Diego Chargers in the 13th round of the 1969 NFL Draft.
+During training camp, he set the team record for the fastest 40-yard dash in full pads, clocking in at 4.5 seconds—a mark that stood for many years.
+His speed caught the attention of San Francisco 49ers Vice President Jack White, who arranged a trade to bring him to San Francisco.

-During his four years with the 49ers, they won 3 NFC Western Division Championships.
-After four grueling seasons, Mike realized during the 1975 pre-season that at 5'9" and 170 pounds, his body had experienced enough punishment, and he retired.
+During his four years with the 49ers, the team captured three NFC Western Division Championships.
+After four physically demanding seasons, Simpson realized during the 1975 preseason that at 5'9" and 170 pounds, his body had endured enough punishment, and he made the difficult decision to retire from professional football.

 HOURS OF OPERATION